luiggidev/luidev/README.md

-- 👋 Hi, I’m @luiggidev a Frontend Web Developer
+- 👋 Hi, I’m @luiggidev a Frontend Web Developer.
-- 👀 I’am interested in Climbing, chess, languages, sci-fi and science
+- 👀 I’am interested in Climbing, chess, languages, sci-fi and science.
 - 🌱 Currently Majoring in Software Analysis and Development.
-- 📚 Learning German and React .
+- 📚 Learning German and React.

 - 📫 How to reach me: luiggibellincanta@gmail.com